 Designers have the opportunity and the privillage to influence the way people think and behave.
-Everyone is a designer to a certain extent.
+Consciously or unconsciously, everyone is a designer.

 “You have a duty to make it fun.
 Even when times are hard and the light gets dark.
 If you don’t you’ll just get born and then you’ll die.
 And that’s no fun.”